alexkyllo/alexkyllocom/content/posts/make-is-all-you-need.md

 recipe for `paper.pdf` will be rerun the next time you type `make`, because nothing upstream of it changed.
 This is an incredible time-saver when some of your recipes take a long time to run, as is often the case with data science projects.
+I've seen many other tools designed to solve this problem, most of them language-specific and much more complex to learn and use than Make.

-There isn't really an accepted standard data science code project structure or framework.
+As far as how to structure a new project, there isn't really an accepted standard data science code project structure or framework.
 The closest thing might be
 [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/#directory-structure)
 (which also utilizes a Makefile), though it's Python-specific and I haven't seen it used "in the wild" yet.
-If you use a Makefile in your project, though, it doesn't matter that much how you structure your directories or even what language you use, as it will encourage you to break up your analysis scripts into a pipeline of small, dependent steps with cached results.
-Then when a colleague picks up your project, just looking at the Makefile will give them a clear idea of how everything works.
+If you use a Makefile in your project, though, it doesn't really matter that much how you structure your directories or even what language you use, as thinking in terms of Make recipes will encourage you to break up your analysis scripts into a pipeline of small, dependent, repeatable steps with cached results.
+Then when a colleague picks up your project to review your work or enhance it, just looking at the Makefile will give them a clear idea of how it's put together.
 So use Make for your data science projects and encourage your coworkers to do the same--you will thank each other!